MicrosoftLearning/AI-102-AIEngineer/Instructions/20-ocr.md

 # Read Text in Images

 Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
-The **Computer Vision** service provides two APIs for reading text, which you'll explore in this exercise.
+The **Azure AI Vision** service provides two APIs for reading text, which you'll explore in this exercise.

 ## Clone the repository for this course